nest/nest-simulator/doc/guides/from_nest2_to_nest3.rst

 more of the flags `to_file`, `to_memory`, or `to_screen` to *True*.

-In NEST 3.0, the individual flags are gone, and the `record_to` property now expects the name of the backend to use.
+In NEST 3.0, the individual flags are gone, and the `record_to` property now expects the name of the backend you want to use.
 Recording to multiple modalities from a single device is not possible anymore and individual devices have to be created and configured if this functionality is needed.